The Best Food and Drink in Wisconsin from The Best Food and Drink in Wisconsin

 The Horse & Plow is located inside Destination Kohler’s The American Club, a luxurious retreat that was previously the compound where Kohler’s famous fixtures were made and its employees lived.
 This comfortable pub was once the taproom for Kohler’s employees, and it’s the best place in the state for a bowl of beer and cheese soup.
 Wisconsin is all about the cheese, and three local cheeses go into this soup — Wisconsin Cheddar, Wisconsin Swiss, and Wisconsin jalapeño jack — along with a hefty dose of good local beer.

-Best Steakhouse: Mr. B’s, Milwaukee
+Best Steakhouse: Mr. B’s (Milwaukee)

-Paul Bartolotta is a renowned restaurateur, best known for his eponymous seafood restaurant at the Wynn Las Vegas (which he left earlier this year) and his 20-year-old Bartolotta Ristorante on the outskirts of Milwaukee, but he’s proven that he’s mastered the art of steak with his nearby Mr. B’s.
+Paul Bartolotta is a renowned restaurateur, best known for his eponymous seafood restaurant at the Wynn Las Vegas (which he left last year) and his 20-year-old Bartolotta Ristorante on the outskirts of Milwaukee, but he’s proven that he’s mastered the art of steak with his nearby Mr. B’s.
 At this classic Italian steakhouse, the steaks are aged for up to 35 days, and are flown in fresh from Nebraska or Colorado.
 Sit out on the patio and go for the 35-day-aged prime Colorado rib-eye; on a gorgeous night with the stars overhead, you just might think you’ve gone to carnivore heaven.
-For more states, check out our ultimate guide to the best food and drink in every state for 2018.
+For more states, check out our ultimate guide to the best food and drink in every state for 2019.